hkore1/TargetAllelePhasing/README.md

 4. Generate separate files for the intron, exon, and supercontig sequences for samples for default HybPiper, IUPAC-coded, and phased-allele data (with intron_exon_extractor.py)

 Notes: "gene_list_file" is either a .txt file (pre made by the user) containing the list of gene names, or the user can specify the string "Angiosperms353" to generate this file automatically if they are using the Angiosperms353 genes.
 Make sure to set the variable `Step4_subscript_path` as a path to 'subscript3.4_intron_exon_extractor.py'

+It is probably preferable to run these subscripts individually whilst setting up and/or troubleshooting the pipeline.